NREL/HPC/CONTRIBUTING.md

 If the below instructions are foreign to you, consider giving a reading to the [`git` module](/general/beginner/git/README.md) to "*git*" familiar with git!
 The git workflow has some colorful jargon but none of the concepts should be new to you if you have used a computer before.
 If you *haven't* used a computer before, then it might be best to [start somewhere more basic](https://www.pcworld.com/article/2918397/how-to-get-started-with-linux-a-beginners-guide.html).

 #### Where do I put my content?
-There are two primary locations for contributions, this base repository or the gh-pages branch, which renders files on our [Github Pages website](https://nrel.github.io/HPC/).
-The gh-pages branch is for contributions that require more explanations/are highly verbose, whereas this repo should be predominantly composed of scripts/source code/executables that _do_ something on the HPC systems.
+There are two primary locations for contributions: etiher this base repository, or the gh-pages branch, which renders files on our [Github Pages website](https://nrel.github.io/HPC/).
+The gh-pages branch is for contributions that require more explanations and/or are highly verbose, whereas this repo should be predominantly composed of scripts/source code/executables that do something on the HPC systems.

 1. <a href="https://github.com/NREL/HPC/fork">Fork this repo <img src="https://img.shields.io/github/forks/NREL/HPC.svg?style=social"></a>
 1. _(optional)_ To edit locally on your machine, do either of: